-Ch 65C-22.010(1)(c)

-(c) Standards: are requirements for the operation of a licensed children's center provided in statute or in rule.
+Ch 65C-22.010(1)(c) (c) Standards: are requirements for the operation of a licensed children's center provided in statute or in rule.

-Ch65C-22.010(1)(d)

-(d) Technical Assistance: means a Child Care Licensing Program offer of a assistance to a licensee to correct the statutory or regulatory violations.
+Ch65C-22.010(1)(d) (d) Technical Assistance: means a Child Care Licensing Program offer of a assistance to a licensee to correct the statutory or regulatory violations.

-Ch 65C-22.010(1)(e)

-Violation: means noncompliance with a licensing standard as described in an inspection report resulting from an inspection under Section 402.311, F.S., as following with regard to Class I, Class II, and Class II Violations.

-Ch 65C-22.010(e)1.
-9/1/2009 1.
-Class I Violation is an incident of noncompliance with a Class I standard as described on on CF-FSP Form 5316.
-October 2017, Child Care Facility Standard Classification which is incorporated by reference.
+- Ch 65C-22.010(1)(e) Violation: means noncompliance with a licensing standard as described in an inspection report resulting from an inspection under Section 402.311, F.S., as following with regard to Class I, Class II, and Class II Violations. - Ch 65C-22.010(e)1.
+1. Class I Violation is an incident of noncompliance with a Class I standard as described on on CF-FSP Form 5316, May, 2019, Child Care Facility Standard Classification and CF-FSP, Form 5427, May 2019, School-Age Child Care Facility Standards Classification Summary which are incorporated by reference.
 A copy of the Standard Classification Summary may be obtained from the Pinellas County License Board website, www.pclb.org.
 However, any violation of a Class II standard that results in death, serious harm, or imminent threat of serious harm to a child shall escalate to a Class I violation.
 The effective date of a termination of a provider's Gold Seal Quality Care designation is the date of the the Department of Children and Families' written notification to the provider.
-Class 1 violations are the most serious in nature.
+Class 1 violations are the most serious in nature. - Ch 65C-22.010(e)2.

-Ch 65C-22.010(e)2.

 2. Class II Violation is an incident of noncompliance with an individual Class II standard as described on CF-FSP Form 5316.
 Class II violations are less serious in nature than Class I violations.